yodacode/Pokedex/README.md

 # Pokedex AngularJS

 ## Description
-Simple pokedex using AngularJS
+Simple pokedex using AngularJS.
 Search and filter the list of Pokemon

 ## ScreenShot